School Board Policy 415 -

 A. A mandated reporter as defined herein shall immediately report the suspected maltreatment to the common entry point (as defined under Minn.
 Stat. § 626.5572) responsible for receiving reports.

-B. Whenever a mandated reporter, as defined herein, knows or has reason to believe that an individual made an error in the provision of therapeutic conduct to a vulnerable adult which results in injury or harm, which reasonably requiring the care of a physician, such information shall be reported immediately to the designated county agency.
+B. Whenever a mandated reporter, as defined herein, knows or has reason to believe that an individual made an error in the provision of therapeutic conduct to a vulnerable adult which results in injury or harm, which reasonably requires the care of a physician, such information shall be reported immediately to the designated county agency.
 The mandated reporter also may report a belief that the error did not constitute neglect and why the error does not constitute neglect.

 C. The reporter, shall to the extent possible, identify the vulnerable adult; the caretaker; the nature and extent of the suspected maltreatment; any evidence of previous maltreatment; the name and address of the reporter; the time, date, and location of the incident; and any other information that the reporter believes might be helpful in investigating the suspected abuse or neglect.
 A mandated reporter may disclose no public data as defined under Minn.
 Stat. § 13.02 to the extent necessary to comply with the above reporting requirements.